or

 Services That Persist

-The following services write and restore snapshots:
+The following services write and restore JSON snapshots on graceful shutdown / startup:

 | Service | Signing Name |